imveikka/csc_summerschool_2026/parallel-io/hdf5-self-study/README.md

     fileId,           // Which file this dataset will reside in "VeryCoolMatrix", // Name of the dataset
-    H5T_NATIVE_INT,   // Specify that the data consists of 'int' types dataspaceId,      // Dataspace to use for this dataset, ie. data shape.
+    H5T_NATIVE_INT,   // Specify that the data consists of 'int' types dataspaceId,      // Dataspace to use for this dataset, i.e. data shape.
     H5P_DEFAULT,      // Default link creation options.
 Advanced feature: "links" in HDF5 behave like symlinks in UNIX H5P_DEFAULT,      // Default creation options
     H5P_DEFAULT       // Default access options